moehared/ENSE-405-ClimateAwareness/README.md

 # ENSE-405-ClimateAwareness
-mobile application that lets highschool and post-secondary studens and everyone else educate about climate change. this application is intened with the hope of reducing carbon footprint to support goal 13 of UN's [sustainable Development](https://www.un.org/sustainabledevelopment/climate-change/) goal.
+this application is intened with the hope of reducing carbon footprint to support goal 13 of UN's [sustainable Development](https://www.un.org/sustainabledevelopment/climate-change/) goal.